sociovirology/aiv_detection_environment/README.md

 6) Database file of all avian influenza sequences in FluDB updated on August 12, 2019 data/avian_complete_genomes_aug12_2019.fasta.gz (used in AIV_qPCR_primer_analysis.sh)

+7) Reference sequence for the positive control sample (A/Puerto Rico/8/1934 H1N1) is in data/PR8_Mt_Sinai_NYC.fasta

 ### 4. Code
 Below are descriptions of the code files used to generate the tables, figures, and statistics in the paper.